-Originally released in Chiller Than Most fanzine, issue 5.
-(Click the picture for bigger size.)
+It was originally released in Chiller Than Most fanzine, issue 5.
 Pics by Randall S Underwood, Brendan Rafferty, Bri Hurley, Ken Salerno, KT Tobin.

 Hilly Kristal, a trained violinist, opened CBGB music club in 1973 with the intention to book country, Irish, jazz and bluegrass music bands.
 CBs is located on the Bowery, an infamous skid-row area that back in the 80s was lined with flophouses where derilect alcoholics and crackheads could rent a room for 5 bucks a night.
 The full name of the club was CBGB & OMFUG, which stands for “Country Bluegrass Blues and Other Music For Uplifting Gormandizers.”
 But in late summer of 1974 a new wave of musical rebels made the venue their home and punk rock luminaries such as The Ramones, The Dead Boys, Patti Smith Group, Talking Heads and Blondie got their start there.
 By the summer of 1975, the club was the epicenter of what was then considered avant-garde rock’n’roll.
 Kristal’s former wife Karen Kristal worked at the club and was legal owner of the venue’s parent company due to Hilly going bankrupt on a past business.
 She was the constant caretaker and stern protector of CBGB, whose logo she designed.
 CBGB wasn’t doing hardcore shows in the beginning.
 From the early 1980s until its later years, it would mainly become known for hardcore punk, Youth of Today, Cro-Mags, Gorilla Biscuits, Underdog, Sick Of It All becoming synonymous with the club.
 They’ve all shared the glory of tearing up that stage, and played their hearts out.
 Up to this time most of the hardcore shows were mostly happening at clubs and bars that lasted late into the night.